PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

     ...     },
     ... }

-The events took place over the course of three days in September, but the workshops only occurred on the final day.
+The events took place over the course of five days in September but, for this example, we are not considering the first day of the conference (Thursday) or the last (Monday).

 Here is how we might represent this information using JSON::